Business class deals to Athens lead to the birthplace of democracy.

-At the Top of the World: First Class Deals to Athens and the Acropolis
+At the Top of the World: Business Class Deals to Athens and the Acropolis

 At the heart of ancient Athens, the Acropolis stood as the heart and spiritual soul of the city.
 Today, the ruins of the Acropolis are so significant that UNESCO calls it “the symbol of world heritage.”